- Consolidated Notes

 2. Basis of the accounting

 Because it is listed on a regulated market, InVision AG prepares its consolidated financial statements in accordance with the International Financial Reporting Standards (IFRS).
-The consolidated financial statements as of 31 December 2020 were prepared in accordance with the IFRS, which were promulgated by the International Accounting Standards Board (IASB), in force on the balance sheet closing date, and applicable in the European Union.
-The designation “IFRS” also encompasses the still valid International Accounting Standards (IAS), as well as the interpretations of the Standing Interpretations Committee (SIC) and of the International Financial Reporting Interpretations Committee (IFRIC).
+The consolidated financial statements as of 31 December 2021 were prepared following the IFRS, which were promulgated by the International Accounting Standards Board (IASB), in force on the balance sheet closing date, and applicable in the European Union.
+The designation “IFRS” also encompasses the still valid International Accounting Standards (IAS), as well as the interpretations of the Standing Interpretations Committee (SIC), and the International Financial Reporting Interpretations Committee (IFRIC).
 The requirements prescribed under § 315e of the German Commercial Code (HGB) must also be observed.
-All provisions of the IFRS, IAS, IFRIC and SIC, which are valid for fiscal year ending 31 December 2020, have been applied in the consolidated financial statements.
+All provisions of the IFRS, IAS, IFRIC, and SIC, which are valid for the fiscal year ending 31 December 2021, have been applied in the consolidated financial statements.